rcdailey/nextcloud-cronjob/README.md

 * `NEXTCLOUD_CRON_MINUTE_INTERVAL`<br>
   The interval, in minutes, of how often the cron task executes.
 The default is 15 minutes.
+* `NEXTCLOUD_EXEC_USER`<br>
+  The user that should be used to run the cron tasks inside the Nextcloud container.
+This parameter is specified to the `docker exec` command from this container.
+By default, the user used is `www-data`, which is also the default user used inside Nextcloud, unless you've overridden it.
+You may also define this environment variable to be blank (e.g. `NEXTCLOUD_EXEC_USER=`) which results in the tasks being executed using the Nextcloud container's running user.
+Specifically, the `--user` option will *not* be provided to the `docker exec` command.

 # Container Health